pydata/xarray/doc/user-guide/testing.rst

 strategy which generates mappings of dimension names to lengths (i.e. the ``size`` of the xarray object we want).
 This particular strategy will always generate an ``x`` dimension of length 2, and a ``y`` dimension of length either 3 or 4, and will sometimes also generate a ``z`` dimension of length 2.
-By feeding this strategy for dictionaries into the `dims` argument of xarray's `dataarrays` strategy, we can generate arbitrary ``DataArray`` objects whose dimensions will always match these specifications.
+By feeding this strategy for dictionaries into the ``dims`` argument of xarray's :py:func:`~st.dataarrays` strategy, we can generate arbitrary :py:class:`~xarray.DataArray` objects whose dimensions will always match these specifications.

 Creating Duck-type Arrays
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Xarray objects don't have to wrap numpy arrays, in fact they can wrap any array type which presents the same API as a
-numpy array (so-called "duck array wrapping", see :ref:`internals.duck_arrays`).
+numpy array (so-called "duck array wrapping", see :ref:`wrapping numpy-like arrays <internals.duck_arrays>`).

-Imagine we want to write a strategy which generates arbitrary `DataArray` objects, each of which wraps a
+Imagine we want to write a strategy which generates arbitrary ``DataArray`` objects, each of which wraps a
 :py:class:`sparse.COO` array instead of a ``numpy.ndarray``.
 How could we do that?
 There are two ways:

 1. Create a xarray object with numpy data and use ``.map()`` to convert the underlying array to a